IG Farben: IG Farben trial

-In 1947 the American government put IG Farben's directors on trial.
-The United States of America vs. Carl Krauch, et al. (1947–1948), also known as the IG Farben trial, was the sixth of 12 trials for war crimes the U.S. authorities held in their occupation zone in Germany (Nuremberg) against leading industrialists of Nazi Germany.
+In 1947, the American government put IG Farben's directors on trial.
+The United States of America vs. Carl Krauch, et al. (1947–1948), also known as the IG Farben trial, was the sixth of 12 trials for war crimes the US authorities held in their occupation zone in Germany (Nuremberg) against leading industrialists of Nazi Germany.
 There were five counts against the IG Farben directors:

 Of the 24 defendants arraigned, one fell ill and his case was discontinued.
 The indictment was filed on 3 May 1947; the trial lasted from 27 August 1947 until 30 July 1948.
 The judges were Curtis Grover Shake (presiding), James Morris, Paul M. Hebert, and Clarence F. Merrell as an alternate judge.
 Telford Taylor was the chief counsel for the prosecution.
 Thirteen defendants were found guilty, with sentences ranging from 18 months to eight years.
 All were cleared of the first count of waging war.
 The heaviest sentences went to those involved with Auschwitz, which was IG Farben's Upper Rhine group.
 Ambros, Bütefisch, Dürrfeld, Krauch and ter Meer were convicted of "participating in ... enslavement and deportation for slave labor".

 All defendants who were sentenced to prison received early release.
 Most were quickly restored to their directorships and other positions in post-war companies, and some were awarded the Federal Cross of Merit.
 Those who served prison sentences included: